vvvv/The-Gray-Book/reference/libraries/3d/shaders.md

 };
 ```

-and you want to use its functions in another file, then make sure both files are in scope (e.g in the same directory) and simply use any function of the `MyUtils` shader like so:
+If you want to use its functions in another file, then make sure both files are in scope (e.g in the same directory, or both in the /shaders folder next to any document that is loaded) and use a static function of the `MyUtils` shader like so:

 ```c
 shader MyFx_TextureFX : FilterBase